 The area granted to the Museo Omero is about 3,000 square metres and occupies one side of the recently restored building on five levels:

-- level zero – lower than the internal courtyard: the exhibition area that will host the new “Made in Italy” section.
+- level zero – lower than the internal courtyard: the exhibition area that will host the new “Design” section.

 - first level – the internal courtyard: the entrance to the exhibition rooms via a monumental staircase and lift, the entrances to the offices, documentation and research centre.